MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 > [!div class="mx-imgBorder"]
 > ![](media/settings.png "Settings")

-- **Display Name**: Determine how your user name will be shown.
+- **Display name**: Determine how your user name will be shown.
-- **Instance Name**: Give your work instances identifiable names.
+- **Instance name**: Give your work instances identifiable names.
 Recommended if you have more than one instance.
 - **Region**: Determine your organization's region.

 ## General tab

-Currently, only one selection is available to you via the **General** tab: **Choosing language**.
+Currently, only one selection is available to you via the **General** tab: choosing **Language**.
 The languages we support show up in this menu.
 Don't forget to **Save** your selection.

 > [!div class="mx-imgBorder"]
 > ![](media/system-tabs-general.png "General tab")